-- (1) Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following: - (A) The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education-Breadth Requirements. - (B) A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district. - (2) Obtainment of a minimum grade point average of 2.0.
+- (1) Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following: - (A) The Cal-GETC General Education-Breadth Requirements. - (B) A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district. - (2) Obtainment of a minimum grade point average of 2.0.

 - 1. Communicate and demonstrate an understanding of the development of the American political culture.
-(ILOs: Communication, Critical Thinking, Ethics, and Information Competency) - 2.
+(Institutional SLOs: Communication, Critical Thinking, Ethics, and Information Competency) - 2.
 Analyze the different branches of government, their function, and responsibilities.
-(ILOs: Critical Thinking, Information Competency and Personal Development) - 3.
+(Institutional SLOs: Critical Thinking, Personal Development, and Information Competency) - 3.
 Articulate the interplay of political parties, public policy, and the media.
-(ILOs: Communication, Critical Thinking, Ethics, and Information Competency)
+(Institutional SLOs: Communication, Critical Thinking, Ethics, and Information Competency)